skacem/skacem.github.io/_posts/2022-01-06-From-Customer-Segments-to-Scoring-Models.md

 ```

 As output we obtain a list of the customer numbers of all those who are expected to spent more that 50$ in our shop.
 Now only you now whom to target and how.

+## Conclusion

+In this tutorial, we have demonstrated how to predict customers' next year's purchases and the amount of dollars they will spend at your store.
+Our predictions are based on RFM analysis combined with linear regressions.
+We used two different linear regression approaches: Logistic Regression and Ordinary Least Squares (OLS) to generate a score for each customer.
+With logistic regression, we were able to predict the probability of customer activity in the next financial period.
+It is a classification algorithm with two outputs; 0 or 1.
+The results are weighted and the weights are nothing more than the probability that the customer will be active.
+That is, the larger the weighting, the more likely it is a customer may be active in a given period.
+Then we used OLS to predict the dollar value of the customers' purchases over the same financial period.
+Finally, we built the score by linking the two results together.
+The score reflects the customer revenue given activity, and can be used as the basis for many strategic decisions, as well as new segmentation guidelines.
+The whole process was straightforward and easy to implement.
+So, I hope I could at least convince you to use RFM analysis in your company.
+If not, bear with me until the next tutorial where we will learn how to use the same approach to predict customer lifetime value (CLV).

+## References

+1. Lilien, Gary L, Arvind Rangaswamy, and Arnaud De Bruyn.
+2017.
+Principles of Marketing Engineering and Analytics.
+State College, PA: Decisionpro.
+2. Arnaud De Bruyn.
+[Foundations of marketing analytics](https://www.coursera.org/learn/foundations-marketing-analytics) (MOOC).
+Coursera.
+3. Dataset from [Github repo](https://github.com/skacem/Business-Analytics/tree/main/Datasets).
+Accessed 15 December 2021.